New York Times, German Public Radio Feature Demographics of Wealth Essay

 The decline of the white working class over the past 25 years was unique among groups of families defined by race and class.
-The New York Times showcased this and other findings from the third and final essay in the Demographics of Wealth series.
+The New York Times and German public radio stations showcased this and other findings from the third and final essay in the Demographics of Wealth series.

 Financial Crisis Retrospectives Highlight Center Research